-Having your individual threshold determined in a lab will allow you to accurately monitor which training zone you are in.
+Having your threshold determined in a lab will allow you to monitor which training zone you are in accurately.

 are you allowed to adjust EXERCISE intensity in group fitness classes – shouldn’t everyone be doing the same?

-In a Les Mills class, everyone is doing the same thing and truly experiencing the “group high”, but that still leaves a lot of room for personal variation.
+In a Les Mills class, everyone is doing the same thing and truly experiencing the “group high,” but that still leaves much room for individual variation.

-In many of the programs, these options are incorporated in the coaching and choreography; in LES MILLS GRIT™ for example you are supposed to work to your own personal limit, then rest and then go again.
+In many of the programs, these options are incorporated in the coaching and choreography; in LES MILLS GRIT™, for example, you are supposed to work to your personal limit, then rest and then go again.

-For other programs, such as BODYATTACK™, you can always adjust the intensity by choosing easier or harder options depending on your training objective.
+For other programs, such as BODYATTACK™, you can always adjust the intensity by choosing easier or more challenging options depending on your training objective.
 For example, if I did GRIT yesterday, I might not push the intensity quite as much in BODYATTACK today.

 In your experience, what are the most common misconceptions about heart rate training?